FredHutch/sas7bdat-specification/sas7bdat.rst

 The table below lists the values that are known to occur and the associated character encoding.

 ==============  ==============  =============
-Encoding byte   SAS name        iconv name
+Encoding Byte   SAS Name        iconv Name
 ==============  ==============  =============
 0               (Unspecified)   (Unspecified)
 20              utf-8           UTF-8